 Angola remains one of the most heavily mined countries in the world, with over 900 million square feet of land contaminated and more than 1,200 known minefields.
 Millions of landmines and other unexploded bombs are still scattered throughout the country - the legacy of over 40 years of conflict.
 MAG has been working in Angola since 1994 and has operations in the east of the country in Lunda Norte, Lunda Sul and Moxico provinces.
-Over the last decade alone, MAG has cleared more than 95 million square feet of minefields.
+Over the last decade alone, MAG has cleared more than 2,000 acres of minefields.

 Why we work in Angola